Professor Cathy Solomon thrives when she is collaborating with her students and alumni.

 Your learning begins in the classroom.
 Your growth as a student and an individual continues outside of it.
-The College of Arts and Sciences is a moveable hub where individuals from all academic groups converge, not diverge.
+The College of Arts and Sciences is a moveable hub where individuals from all academic groups converge.
 You’ll live and work in a community of other students who share your interests and values, but also offer different ideas and perspectives.

-Whether you live on campus or off, you’ll also have the opportunity to participate in numerous organizations and yearly events alongside students of different academic departments and social backgrounds.
-These include annual university-wide writing competitions, Humanitarian Service Trips, the Mock Trial Program, Nobel Laureate Summit and the truly unique Interdisciplinary Program for Research and Scholarship (QUIP-RS).
+Whether you live on campus or off, you’ll also have the opportunity to participate in numerous organizations and yearly events alongside students of different academic programs and various backgrounds.
+These include annual university-wide writing competitions, humanitarian service trips, the Mock Trial Program, Nobel Laureate Summit and the truly unique Interdisciplinary Program for Research and Scholarship (QUIP-RS).